seekdavidlee/az-500/README.md

 # Introduction
 This is my study notes for AZ 500.
-As we know, Microsoft Azure exams are constantly updated.
+As we know, the Azure Platform itself is constantly being updted, which means that the Microsoft Azure exams are also constantly updated.
+As such, it is important to note if my notes are still applicable.
 For your reference, I am using the updated list from March 23, 2021 and my notes are up-to-date as of April 2021.
 Feel free to reference for your own study but if you are here after a year, you most likely want to check if my notes are still relevant.
 Enjoy!

 <br />